 Elizabeth B. Wyandt Gavel Award

 Each year in the fall, the Student Government Association cabinet and the senate seek nominations from members of the college community for a Smith College staff person who has offered outstanding service to students.
-The Elizabeth B. Wyandt Gavel Award is presented at the second all-college meeting in January at ceremonies to which the staff member's supervisors, guests, and co-workers are also invited.
+The Elizabeth B. Wyandt Gavel Awards are presented at the annual Rally Day Convocation in February.

 In addition to college-wide recognition events, each department may choose to honor the contributions of its staff through celebrations, awards, and honors.
 Some departments offer achievement awards to recognize staff members who have performed a special service or put forth unusually creative efforts that have resulted in improved departmental programs, services, or work environments.